bd-aurora/syscall-dataset/README.md

 # syscall-dataset
-This dataset is collected by eBPF data acquisition system and used for host-based anomaly detection research
+The dataset of "A New Federated Learning Model for Host Intrusion Detection System under Non-IID Data", named FHIDS, is collected by the eBPF data collection module for host-based intrusion detection research
+# Dataset organization structure
+The system call sequence data set is collected based on Ubuntu18.04 and includes two categories: attack and normal.
+The normal category data is collected from the system that normally provides services, and the attack data is collected from the corresponding software vulnerability using the Metasploit penetration detection framework.
+The structure is as follows:

+    FHIDS/
+      attack/
+        Cryptomining/
+        FTP/
+        Nginx/
+        Redis/
+        SSH/
+      normal/
+        FTP/
+        Git/
+        Hadoop/
+        Nginx/
+        Redis/
+        SSH/